-- 1) Endorse the revised Alternative Dispute Resolution policy shown at (ATTACHMENT 1), subject to retaining clause 3.2. - 2) Place the revised Alternative Dispute Resolution policy, as amended on public exhibition for a period of 28 days and should no submissions be received, the policy be adopted, without a further report to Council. - 3) Revoke the Alternative Dispute Resolution policy dated 10 December 2019, Minute No. 256 should no submissions be received.
+- 1) Endorse the revised Alternative Dispute Resolution policy shown at (ATTACHMENT 1). - 2) Place the revised Alternative Dispute Resolution policy, as amended on public exhibition for a period of 28 days and should no submissions be received, the policy be adopted, without a further report to Council. - 3) Revoke the Alternative Dispute Resolution policy dated 10 December 2019, Minute No. 256 should no submissions be received.